 That said, neither Netflix nor Verdu have provided any further details.
 Still, an Oculus connection should give those familiar with the virtual reality headset brand an idea of where the project is perhaps likely to go in terms of general direction.

-Did you know, existing Oculus owners can purchase comprehensive extended warranties for their devices from less than $1.25 per month courtesy of Upsie?
+Did you know that Oculus owners can purchase three-year comprehensive extended warranties for their devices for just $49.99 courtesy of Upsie?
 Click here to find out more

 Zynga and EA Links Provide Further Hints